chjj/blessed/README.md

 │ box1    │ box2    │
 └─────────┴─────────┘
 ```
-- __fullUnicode__ - allow for rendering of East Asian double-width characters.
+- __fullUnicode__ - allow for rendering of East Asian double-width characters,
-  also enable proper rendering of utf-16 surrogate pairs. this allows you to
+  utf-16 surrogate pairs, and unicode combining characters. this allows you to
   display text above the basic multilingual plane. this is behind an option
   because it may affect performance slightly negatively. without this option
-  enabled, all double-width and surrogate pair characters will be replaced by
+  enabled, all double-width, surrogate pair, and combining characters will be
-  `??` and `?` respectively.
-(NOTE: libvte (e.g. gnome-terminal) cannot display
+  replaced by `??`, `?`, `` respectively.
+(NOTE: libvte (e.g. gnome-terminal)
-  characters that are both surrogate pairs _and_ double-width properly. there
+  cannot display characters that are both surrogate pairs _and_ double-width
-  is no way for blessed to fix this unfortunately).
+  properly. there is no way for blessed to fix this unfortunately).

 ##### Properties: